Career and Technical Education Month

 Folders can be printed with your programs logo, or you can simply affix a easily printable packing label.
 Be sure to include CTE Month materials, such as pens or notepads, in the press kit or hand them out with the kit at your CTE Month events.
 Below are some materials you can download to start your kit.

 CTE Today Fact Sheet

 Learn more about getting publicity for your program.

 Encourage your elected representatives, including mayors, city managers, county executives and state governors to designate February as CTE Month in your community.
 We encourage you to provide your leaders with a copy of this sample proclamation in your efforts.
 In addition, the proclamation-signing ceremony could potentially serve as an interesting event for local media and as a photo opportunity for your school.

 Learn more about establishing relationships with policymakers.

+Communication with the business and industry communities is a crucial part of classroom innovation, and we encourage you to engage with business leaders in your area during CTE month.
 Here are just a couple of tips to get you started on working with businesses: